 Tips for Goal-Setting

 As some people always say, ‘If you want to become successful, you must first set goals.’
-I believe that this saying could not be more true.
 In a world where so much is constantly going on, it is important to center ourselves and make sure that our personal needs and desires for a fulfilling life are being put first.
 One way to create a fulfilling life is to create goals specifically for you.
 However, in order to accomplish the goals you wish to pursue, you must first understand how to set them.
-According to The Huffington Post’s author, Stacy Kim, there are seven rules that she wrote that I found useful for women to be able to set obtainable goals for themselves.
+According to The Huffington Post’s author, Stacy Kim, there are seven rules that are useful for women when setting obtainable goals for themselves.

 1. Pick one goal to focus on.